<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[data centers]]></category>

-<guid isPermaLink="false">https://timmarongroup.com/?p=1363</guid>
+<guid isPermaLink="false">https://timmarongroup.com/?p=1473</guid>

-<p>The post <a href="https://timmarongroup.com/spacex-starlink-and-the-1-trillion-space-economy/">SpaceX, Starlink, and the $1 Trillion Space Economy</a> appeared first on <a href="https://timmarongroup.com">Timmaron Group</a>.</p>
+<p>The post <a href="https://timmarongroup.com/grid-strain-and-the-ai-boom-how-data-centers-are-reshaping-the-u-s-energy-landscape/">Grid Strain and the AI Boom: How Data Centers are Reshaping the U.S. Energy Landscape</a> appeared first on <a href="https://timmarongroup.com">Timmaron Group</a>.</p>

 ]]></description>